 Multiple datasets were utilized during development of this GSP to characterize current and historical Basin conditions.
-Monitoring networks were developed to evaluate Basin conditions throughout GSP implementation, particularly with respect to the six sustainability indicators.
+Monitoring networks were designed to support the evaluation of Basin conditions throughout GSP implementation, particularly with respect to the six sustainability indicators.
 The representative monitoring points (RMPs) in these monitoring networks are sites at which quantitative values for minimum or maximum thresholds, measurable objectives, and interim milestones are defined.
+New RMPs will be considered for the 5-years update based on the suggested expanded monitoring network.
 Data gaps that were identified throughout the GSP development process can be categorized into:

-- 12 I. Data gaps in information used to characterize current and historical basin conditions. - 13 II.
-Data gaps in monitoring networks developed to evaluate future Basin conditions 14 which will be used in reporting and tracking Basin sustainability. - 15 III.
+- I. Data gaps in information used to characterize current and historical basin conditions. - II.
+Data gaps in monitoring networks developed to evaluate future Basin conditions which will be used in reporting and tracking Basin sustainability. - III.
 Additional data or information valuable for measuring progress towards the Basin's sustainability goal.
-This information has been identified as information that may be useful but has not been confirmed as a data gap,
+This information has been identified as information that may be useful but has not been confirmed as a data gap.

-18 These data gaps were identified based on spatial coverage of data, period for which data 19 are available, frequency of data collection and representativeness of Basin conditions.
-An 20 overview of data gaps in the first category is provided in Chapter 2, as part of the 21 characterization of past and current Basin conditions, and the data gaps in the second 22 and third categories are in Chapter 3 as part of descriptions of the monitoring networks.
-23 This appendix details the identification of data gaps and uncertainties in each of the categories and the associated strategies for addressing them.
-The process of data gap 24 25 identification, and development of strategies to fill data gaps is illustrated in Figure 1 26 below, sourced from the Monitoring Networks and Identification of Data Gaps Best 27 Management Practice (BMP), provided by DWR (2016).
+These data gaps were identified based on spatial coverage of data, the period for which data are available, frequency of data collection, and representativeness of Basin conditions.
+An overview of data gaps in the first category is provided in Chapter 2, as part of the characterization of past and current Basin conditions, and the data gaps in the second and third categories are in Chapter 3 as part of descriptions of the monitoring networks.
+This appendix details the identification of data gaps and uncertainties in each of the categories and the associated strategies for addressing them.
+The process of data gap identification, and development of strategies to fill data gaps is illustrated in Figure 1 below, sourced from the Monitoring Networks and Identification of Data Gaps Best Management Practice (BMP), provided by DWR (2016).